What precautions should be taken in the workplace to limit airborne transmission of the virus?

 Text updated on 2021-05-03

 If you work in an office environment, open windows and check air conditioning filters and features before returning to work.
 In order to avoid the risk of airborne contamination, wearing a mask, ventilating all rooms (office, cafeteria, sanitary facilities) and maintaining a distance between people and scheduling time between people for small office rooms are recommended.

-The transmission of SARS-COV-2 is largely by air, especially during interactions in confined spaces.
-See the question Is the SARS-CoV-2 coronavirus transmitted by aerosols?
-In addition, studies have shown that the coronavirus can remain airborne for several hours (it remains detectable but it is not yet known whether it is still infectious).
-Therefore, what precautions should be taken in the office to minimize the risk of airborne contamination?
+The transmission of SARS-COV-2 is largely airborne, especially during interactions in confined spaces.
+See the question Is the coronavirus SARS-CoV-2 transmitted by aerosols?
+Furthermore, studies have shown that the coronavirus can remain airborne for several hours.
+So what precautions should be taken in the office to minimise the risk of airborne contamination?

 The influence of aeration and filtration quality

 Ideally, the windows should be open, so that the air in the room is continuously renewed.
 If this is not possible, for air conditioning systems, the most important thing is to deactivate or reduce the air recirculation and to renew the air with high-flow outside air.
 Important values to consider are: the time taken to completely renew the air, the frequency with which the air is renewed.

 HEPA filters are devices that filter out fine particles (at least 99.98% of particles with a diameter of 0.1-0.2 µm according to current standards).
 These HEPA filters are capable of filtering a large part of the airborne viral particles.
 These filters are not necessary if the air comes from outside.
 They are only useful if indoor air is recirculated.
 They should be changed regularly and the temperature and humidity conditions should be checked.